Murder of Shirley Soosay: Apprehension of the killer

 In 2008, a DNA test identified 56 year old Wilson Chouest as a suspect in the murder of the then-unidentified Soosay.
 At the time, Chouest was serving a life sentence in state prison for several counts of kidnapping, robbery, and rape that occurred in August and September 1980, and was eligible for parole in 2017.
 However, no charges were filed and the case was not brought to court, as Kern County did not want to prosecute the case without the identity of the victim.
 In 2012, DNA harvested from rape kits in 1980 linked Soosay's murder to the murder of another woman who had been found raped and stabbed in Westlake Village, in Ventura County, California on 18 July 1980.
-The Ventura County victim was also unidentified, and is an active case being researched by the DDP as of 2022.
+The Ventura County victim was identified as Maricela Rocha Parga on February 23, 2026.
 Following this development, Soosay's case was absorbed by the Ventura County investigators in 2013.

 Because Chouest's DNA had been found on 2 victims in very similar murder cases, the case was taken to court even though neither victim had been identified.
 In September 2015, Chouest was relocated to Ventura County by court order.
 On 30 September 2015, Chouest was charged with 3 counts of murder and tried in Ventura County Superior Court.
 On 31 May 2018, Chouest was convicted of the rape and murder of the 2 women.
-Chouest was also tried for the murder of the Ventura County victim's unborn son, but was found not guilty and sentenced to 2 life sentences without the possibility of parole.
+Chouest was also tried for the murder of Rocha’s unborn son, but was found not guilty and sentenced to 2 life sentences without the possibility of parole.